AzureDevOps3/duffney.github.io/_drafts/2020-03-12-usingANSIescapeSequencesPowerShell.md

 # 8-bit 256-Color Foreground & Background

 If 8 colors isn't enough, which it might not be.
 You can also use the 8-bit sequence which provides you with a range of 265 colors.
 The ANSI sequence for using 8-bit color is `` `e[<Foreground or Background Code>;5;(n)`` the `(n)` represent the 8 bit color code.
 Foreground is indicated by `38` and background is `48`.
 An example sequence might look like this, `` `e[38;5;220m#PSNow``.
 This sequence changes the foreground color to a dark yellow.
-The 256 color range has different sections; 0-7 are standard colors, 8-15 are high intensity colors, 16-231 are a 6x6x6 color cube, and 232-255 are grayscale colors.
+The 256-color range has different sections; 0-7 are standard colors, 8-15 are high intensity colors, 16-231 are a 6x6x6 color cube, and 232-255 are grayscale colors.

 ESC[ 38;5;⟨n⟩ m Select foreground color